mudrap17/wordpress-terraform-docker/README.md

 ```
 http://localhost:8000
 ```
-4. Run a new environment from the restored backup in git bash Use the latest backup file to pass as an argument
+4. Run a new environment from the restored backup in git bash.
+Use the latest backup file to pass as an argument:
 ```
 ./restore_environment /backup/backup_timestamp.sql
 ```